STAT545-UBC/STAT545-UBC-original-website/git03_rstudio-meet-git.md

     - __WARNING__: On Windows, do __NOT__ use `C:/Program Files (x86)/Git/cmd/git.exe`.
 The difference between the good and bad paths is `bin` vs. `cmd`.

 __Restart__ RStudio if you made any changes.
-Don't make me stop this car and restart R and RStudio for you in office hours.
+Don't make me stop this car and restart RStudio for you in office hours.
 DO IT.

 ### Test the communication between RStudio and Git